 Sauti Za Busara 2020 makes you wish there was a music festival that celebrates Afro-fusion musicians in Kenya.
-Those alternative artists who keep African culture alive through authentic sounds, genres and languages.
-You imagine a homegrown festival like Sauti that unites the East and West, North and South through music.
+Those alternative artists who keep African culture alive through authentic sounds, instruments and languages.
+You can already imagine a homegrown festival that unites the East and West, North and South through music.
 Live African music.

 While in Zanzibar, you meet Ongala Music Festival organizers benchmarking from their elder sibling.
 They’re busy preparing for the third edition in August 2020.
 Unlike Sauti, they have cheaper tickets, camping options and it’s in Bagamoyo – an hour’s drive from Dar Es Salaam.
 That means you don’t have to spend 25 dollars on the ferry, just 35 dollars if you’re travelling by bus.

 Meanwhile, Sauti za Busara 2021 already has its dates set: 11-14th February.
-Now you wait for the call for applications so you can send to all your favourite Afro-fusion musicians who have not performed there before.
-Or whom you have never watched.
+You hope that travelling and event restrictions will have been lifted by then.
 So that when Zanzibar calls, you are more than ready to answer.